 Not what you're looking for?

-There are a few ways for you to save any articles or other materials you might find while researching through Babson Library.
+There are a few ways for you to save any articles or other materials you might find while researching through Library Services.
 Here are some of your options.

 Mendeley or Zotero